Visit the old peer review page.

 They boil down to the following:

-Short Answer: This seemingly innocuous question is very misleading – it is a bit like asking “Does the free market allow entrepreneurs to go bankrupt?”.
+Short Answer: This seemingly innocuous question is totally misleading – it is a bit like asking “Does the free market allow entrepreneurs to go bankrupt?”.
 If an entrepreneur is servicing their customers poorly, then they should, and will, go bankrupt.

-Similarly, the drivechain security model assumes that the sidechain is “popular” – useful to both users and miners.
+The drivechain security model assumes that the sidechain is “popular” – useful to both users and miners.
 If so, it is safe.
 If not, then it is not.

 Longer Answer (in 5 parts):